BrickStacking/Weather-Station/README.md

 # Weather-Station
 That project I use to get weather data from the meteorological station to Esp32.
 Then display on the TFT screen.

+Demo you can watch in here: https://www.youtube.com/watch?v=C652m4OckvY&feature=youtu.be

 To make this project, you guys need somethings like